mharis05/SeleniumTestNGExtentParallel/README.md

 Open Terminal in project root and run:
 `mvn clean test -DxmlFileName=testng.xml -Dbrowser=firefox`

-### From IDE
-- Locate `testng.xml` in project root, right click and select Run
-- Browser can be configured by changing `value` following line in the xml file:
-`<parameter name="browser" value="chrome"/>`

-### Where to find Test Report?
-Test HTML report is generated at the end of each run inside `TestReport` folder in project root.

-### Where to find failed test screenshots?
-Screenshots in case of failure saved as .png file inside `FailureScreenshots` folder in project root.

-### Where to find logs after test run?
-Logs are populated for each run inside `logs` folder in project root.

 ### Running subset of Tests via Command line

 #### Run single test with specific browser